Flexible Laryngoscopy

 Feel free to communicate with the surgeon during the procedure if you have any discomfort or questions.

 Remember that this guide provides general information, and your experience may vary.
-Always feel free to ask questions or express any concerns you may have to ensure a positive and comfortable experience.
+Always feel free to ask questions or share any concerns you may have to ensure a positive, comfortable experience.

 Flexible laryngoscope